Q: Which stove should I buy?

 A: Yes, we do.
 Just enter your complete address and country when you order.

-Q: How much do you charge for shipping costs?
+Q: How much do you charge for shipping?

 A: We charge a flat rate – 3,50 EUR no matter what you order or where you live.

-A: In order not to compete with our distributors and retailers we only offer a small range of payment methods.
+A: In order not to compete with our distributors and retailers we offer a limited range of payment methods.
 PayPal is the only payment method which is being offered for all countries.

-Q: Can I pay per invoice or advance payment?
+Q: Can I pay per invoice or make an advance payment?

 A: Unfortunately not.
-Please refer to the answer of this question: Which payment methods do you offer?
-If you wish to pay per invoice or advance payment, please contact one of our retailers.
+Please refer to the answer of this question: Which payment methods do you accept?
+If you wish to pay per invoice or make an advance payment, please contact one of our retailers.

 Q: Do you offer discounts?